vtta2008/PLM/README.rst

 .. note::

-    - For VMM for maya, remember to configure the path once it is opened in Maya. (sadly, the author has stopped developing the plugin.)
+    - For VMM for maya, remember to configure the path once it is opened in Maya. (sadly, the author has stopped developing the plugin.

+.. topic:: Screenshot

+    update later